 Imagine a wizened old dog who no longer on guard but spend his days enjoying a lazy afternoon sun combined with a good meal brought by the grateful master.
 With time, humans have a tendency to soften impressions and tend to idealize reality.
-Yet, even with rose-colored glasses, it was hardly a place to look for street art.
+While this may be true, even with rose-colored glasses, it was hardly a place to look for street art.

 Fast forward to 2017, and the scenery had changed dramatically.
 During that year, Paphos reigned as the European Capital of Culture (ECoC).

 Participating in the ECoC initiative brought a new era to the ancient city.
-For a year.
-Paphos became the center of European cultural creative activity.
-It sparked considerable restoration efforts, gave a boost to commerce and tourism, modernized infrastructure and energized local art scene.
+For a year, Paphos became the center of European cultural creative activity.
+Subsequently, it sparked considerable restoration efforts, gave a boost to commerce and tourism, modernized infrastructure and energized local art scene.
 Among other achievements, Paphos opened doors – or shall we say walls? – to street art.

 Branched out from graffiti, street art found its own path and rapidly gained momentum throughout the world.
 It became an organic part of the cityscape encompassing aesthetics and social aspect of the urban environment.